OpenDataScotland/opendata.scot_docs/docs/contribute/How-to-run-frontend-locally.md

 The first time `docker compose up` is run it will take a few minutes to setup the container.
 Subsequent loads will be quicker.

 If the docker container needs to be rebuilt in case of cacheing issues, run `docker compose down` followed by `docker compose up` to start it again.

+Sometimes there may be an error on `docker compose up` [see this solution](https://stackoverflow.com/questions/33996523/error-installing-nokogiri-failed-to-build-gem-native-extension-libiconv-is-mi)